Community Liability For Separate Debts in Arizona | Voted “Best of the Valley”

 Posted on : February 2, 2016, By: Christopher Hildebrand

-Community Liability for Separate Debts
+Community Liability for Separate Debts in Arizona

 Under Arizona law, a couple’s community property, that earned or acquired during the marriage, cannot be used to satisfy a debt that is the sole and separate debt of one of the spouse’s.
 The law also specifies that if a spouse owed money before the marriage, the other spouse’s separate property cannot be taken to pay for it after the marriage.

 In the case of Forsythe v.
 Paschal 34 Ariz.
 380, 271 P. 865 (Ariz.
 1928), the Arizona Supreme Court discussed whether the marital property can be used to pay for the separate debts of one spouse from before the marriage.
 Gail M. Grant married F.C.
 Paschal in 1924.
 While Gail was single, she became indebted to B.L.
 Forsythe in the amount of $1,400.
 She signed legal documents promising to repay the $1,400.
 These took the form of three promissory notes.

 Although Gail signed the promissory notes during the marriage, F.C. did not sign them.
 However, when she did not make the payments required by the notes, Forsythe sued both Gail and her husband.
 Gail did not defend against the action, but F.C. did, saying that the $1,400 was Gail’s separate debt, not a marital debt.
 The court agreed, ruling in favor of F.C., and this appeal followed.